caioavidal/chip8-interpreter/README.md

 # chip8
-A chip8 interpreter written in C#
+This is a chip8 interpreter written in C# using SDL2 library to draw graphics